HongPong/Drupal-Strophe/README.txt

 http://code.stanziq.com/strophe/

 -- REQUIREMENTS --
-XMPP server with http-binding is the same domain as the drupal web site.
+XMPP server with http-binding is the same domain as the Drupal web site.
-Developpement is done with Ejabberd and its modules
+Development is done with Ejabberd and its modules:
  * mod_muc
  * mod_http_bind